Food in Sicily Italy: A Foodie’s Guide to Regional Flavors and Culinary Traditions

 Cassata Siciliana

-At the same time you’ll be in awe of the breathtaking and painstakingly created display of art that is the Cassata Siciliana, a cake that signifies Easter Celebration in Sicily.
+The lesser-known Sicilian dessert known as Cassata Siciliana will engulf your taste buds in a decadent flavor explosion of fresh candied fruit.
+At the same time you’ll be in awe of the breathtaking and painstakingly created display of art behind this traditional Easter Celebration cake.

-This lavish cake is made by dipping the first layer into liqueur.
-Then the liqueur soaked layer of angel food cake is covered in sweetened ricotta cheese.
+The lavish cassata cake is made by dipping the first layer of angel food cake into liqueur, and then covered in sweetened ricotta cheese.
+At the baker’s discretion, the ricotta cheese can be mixed with chocolate chips.

 Next, a green ring is frosted around the top of the marzipan and cassata is topped with small candied slices of fruit.